 The south pole of the Moon has further inconveniences.
 Direct communication to Earth is complicated from that particular location.
 Hence, engineers must either accept communication losses and develop the system to a higher degree of autonomy (rovers for instance) or establish an infrastructure such as relay satellites.
 Anyhow, the design of an in-situ resource utilization system on the Moon is affected by many challenging environmental conditions and therefore we must find the optimum place for operations.

-Space Mining Technologies developed a Lunar Model not only to establish environmental requirements to which the system is designed, but also for identifying an optimal location on the Moon.
+Space Mining Technologies developed a Lunar Model not only to establish environmental requirements to which the system is designed but also for identifying an optimal location on the Moon.
 This is done by a multi-objective optimization tool.
-Many environmental parameters are taken into account such as water-abundance, slopes and illumination and can be weighted by preferences.
+Many environmental parameters are taken into account such as water abundance, slopes and illumination, and can be weighted by preferences.
 The tool will then output the optimal location and all relevant environmental information which will be encountered at this place (figure below).

-In a nutshell, there is still a lot to be done in terms of extraction, processing and storing of hydrogen.
+In a nutshell, there is still a lot to be done in terms of extraction, processing, and storing of hydrogen.
 The different technologies also have to work together in the overall system.
 Are we going to have one or a fleet of rovers to perform the extraction of water?
 Maybe a combination of both?
 Hence, it is important to define various system architectures, iterate between them and find the most efficient solution.
-This can be done by parametric modelling of system elements, where new technologies and performances can be quickly updated and integrated into the design.
+This can be done by parametric modeling of system elements, where new technologies and performances can be quickly updated and integrated into the design.
 Concurrent Engineering and especially the use of Design Structure Matrices allow for rapid autonomous iterations between linked models.
 Therefore, we can optimize the overall system by evaluating performance and cost.
-SMT is currently developing such a tool called ARMSTRONG, which will be especially beneficial in early stages of a project.
+SMT is currently developing such a tool called ARMSTRONG, which will be especially beneficial in the early stages of a project.